ShingZhanho/HKOSharp/NineDaysWeather.md

 ### Remarks

 This class is used internally within LibHKOSharp.
-You should call methods in LibHKOSharp to get a LocalWeatherForecast object.
+You should call methods in LibHKOSharp to get a NineDaysWeather object.